Samuel C. Upham: California

-In January 1849, Upham sailed on The Osceola to San Francisco, via Rio de Janeiro and Talcahuana, arriving in California on August 5, 1849, and participating in the California Gold Rush.
+In January 1849, Upham sailed on the brig Osceola, to San Francisco, via Rio de Janeiro and Talcahuano, Chile, arriving in California on August 5, 1849, and participating in the California Gold Rush.
 Proving unsuccessful as a gold miner, Upham moved to Sacramento and founded the Sacramento Transcript, California's first daily newspaper published outside San Francisco.
 Becoming homesick in 1850, he sold his shares in the newspaper and travelled back to Philadelphia.

 Upham later wrote about his adventures in Notes of a Voyage to California via Cape Horn, published in 1878.
 In the book he writes, "Descriptions of a life on the ocean wave read vary prettily on shore, but the reality of a sea voyage speedily dispels the romance."
 The book also pays close attention to the bawdy history of Sacramento, and includes lengthy appendices on California journalism and the California exhibition at the 1876 Centennial.
 In 1878 Upham also published Scenes in El Dorado in the Years 1849-50.

 On returning to Philadelphia Upham resumed his family role, fathering two sons and supporting his wife and children with a stationery and toiletries shop.
 On March 20, 1860, he became one of the founder shareholders in the People's Pacific Railroad Company.